Immersion marketing: Approach to customers

 In comparison to traditional forms of marketing, the immersive marketing methods are distinctly passive.
 The customer is invited in a friendly environment (e.g. retail store) instead of being aggressively forced to do so.
 The idea is to encourage customers to engage in a two-way interaction with the brand.
 Therefore, instead of being passive aggressive, the marketers must be aggressively passive in their approach in order to succeed attracting consumers.

 According to TBA's managing director, Guy Horner, the consumers tend to prefer this type of approach "It comes down to creating engaging brand experiences that connect with consumers.
 The growth area is engagement and immersion, bringing the brand world to life," he says.

 Focus on the message

-Immersion marketing is about delivering a message on various media channels, but in order to be taken in consideration, the message have to be consistent and the same among all the channels.
+Immersion marketing is about delivering a message on various media channels, but in order to be taken in consideration, the message has to be consistent and the same among all the channels.
 The message must be as simple as possible and it should fill the needs of the market which is addressed to.
 Even if the message is delivered through radio, television, social media, flyers, coupons, samples, posters or phone calls, the consumers should get, subconsciously, the same idea from it.
 In other words, all of the exposures should be retrieved as one total experience.

 When creating a message that will be delivered on a wide range of marketing channels, the brand should think of two aspects: